sergheiz/myUzhapp/README.md

 Ungvar is an opensource project.

-The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine 🇺🇦  :ukr:.
+The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine 🇺🇦  :ukr:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.